-There are various types of marketplace platforms of different sizes marked with lots of options ranging from products that sellers offer to choice of the marketing strategy.
+There are various types of marketplace platforms of different sizes marked with lots of options ranging from products that sellers offer to a choice of marketing strategy.
 The technology and pricing will also be different depending on the location and purpose of the marketplace.

 The important factor to regard is to realize the role of the marketplace as a mediator.
 Marketplaces bridge the gap between sellers and buyers.
-Hence, the purpose of a marketplace is to provide the effective cooperation while connecting buyers and sellers.
+Hence, the purpose of a marketplace is to provide effective cooperation while connecting buyers and sellers.

 Why Should You Build A Marketplace App?

 Before wondering how to build a marketplace, you need to answer the question of why you need it.
 Marketplace apps are the hottest trend right now, especially with the dominance of marketplace app examples like Amazon, Etsy, eBay, Airbnb, Uber, and Groupon.
 All these companies have gone on to become billion-dollar businesses that achieved unparalleled growth.
 This has obviously shed light on different marketing concepts like B2B, B2C, and C2C.
 A successful marketplace will be based on scalability, execution, performance, and design.

 Mobile commerce has become the preferred method for customers shopping online, as they can easily access different products and services online.
 E-commerce sales in the United States have gone through the roof after the emergence of mobile commerce companies, with revenues generating more than $200 billion last year.
 The popularity of mobile shopping has meant that more retailers in the United States have started to invest in marketplace apps.